-It must be my lucky day because there's a space outside St. James Cathedral.
-Ana looks up through the trees at the majestic building that dominates a whole block on 9th Avenue.
-She gives me a quizzical look.
+PERHAPS MY LUCK IS turning-there's a parking space outside St. James Cathedral.
+Ana peers through the trees at the majestic building that dominates a whole block on Ninth Avenue, then turns to me, a question in her eyes.

-"Church," I offer by way of explanation.
+"Church," I offer, by way of explanation.